 The proposed annexation and rezoning is for 92 acres located to the north and west of S Livesay Road and south of Holcomb Boulevard.
 Upon annexation, 87.5 acres of the property will be rezoned to R-5 zoning and 4.5 acres of the property will be rezoned to Neighborhood Commercial, in conformance with the city's Comprehensive Plan.
-The development scenario evaluated in this TIS was for 533 single-family dwellings and 49,000 of community commercial space.
+The development scenario evaluated in the Addendum #1 was for 533 single-family dwellings and a combination of uses allowed under the neighborhood commercial zoning on 4.5 acres.

-The TIS provides a comparison of the future traffic operations for key intersections both with and without the proposed rezoning as a basis for assessing compliance with the Transportation Planning Rule.
+Addendum #1 provides a comparison of the future traffic operations for key intersections both with and without the proposed rezoning as a basis for assessing compliance with the

+Transportation Planning Rule.
 Current county zoning is calculated to allow 11 single-family dwellings.

-The TIS provides a basis upon which the annexation and rezoning proposal can be evaluated.
+The TIS and Addendum #1 provide a basis upon which the annexation and rezoning proposal can be evaluated.